PricelessToolkit/CapiBridge/README.md

 <img src="https://raw.githubusercontent.com/PricelessToolkit/CapiBridge/main/img/board_config.jpg"/>

-4. Click Upload to board.
+4. Click Upload.
 5. Set the UART switch on the CapiBridge to the 'ESP2' position.
 6. Open ESP2.ino sketch.
-7. Click Upload to board.
+7. Click Upload.

 Everything will be ready shortly; the CapiBridge RSSI entity should appear in the Home Assistant MQTT devices list within a minute.
 ____________